UNITED STATES

 Basis of Presentation

-These unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles as applied in the United States (“U.S. GAAP”) and pursuant to the rules and regulations of the United States Securities and Exchange Commission (“SEC”) for financial information.
-Accordingly, these financial statements do not include all the information and footnotes required for complete financial statements and should be read in conjunction with the audited consolidated financial statements of the Company and the accompanying notes thereto for the fiscal year ended June 30, 2023.
+These unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles as applied in the United States (“US GAAP”) and pursuant to the rules and regulations of the United States Securities and Exchange Commission (“SEC”) for financial information.

-These condensed consolidated financial statements reflect all adjustments, consisting solely of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods presented.
-The results of operations for the three months and nine months ended March 31, 2024 and 2023 are not necessarily indicative of results that can be expected for a full year.
-These condensed consolidated financial statements follow the same significant accounting policies as those described in the notes to the audited consolidated financial statements of the Company for the fiscal year ended June 30, 2023.
+These unaudited condensed consolidated financial statements reflect all adjustments, consisting solely of normal recurring adjustments, which, in the opinion of management, are necessary for a fair presentation of results for the interim periods presented.
+The results of operations for the three months ended September 30, 2024 and 2023 are not necessarily indicative of results that can be expected for a full year.
+These unaudited condensed consolidated financial statements follow the same significant accounting policies as those described in the notes to the audited consolidated financial statements of the Company for the fiscal year ended June 30, 2024.

 Reclassifications

-Certain prior year amounts in the condensed consolidated financial statements and the notes thereto have been reclassified where necessary to conform to the current year’s presentation.
+Certain prior year amounts in the unaudited condensed consolidated financial statements and the notes thereto have been reclassified where necessary to conform to the current year’s presentation.
 These reclassifications did not affect the prior period’s total assets, total liabilities, stockholders’ deficit, net loss or net cash used in operating activities.
-During the three months and nine months ended March 31, 2024, we adopted a change in presentation on our condensed consolidated statements of operations in order to include foreign exchange loss in operating expenses.
-The Company has adopted ASU 2023-07 - Improvements to Reportable Segment Disclosures which has required prior period to reflect the change in presentation.
+During the year ended June 30, 2024, the Company adopted ASU 2023-07 - Improvements to Reportable Segment Disclosures which has required prior periods to reflect the change in presentation.
 Refer to discussion on Recent Accounting Pronouncements below.

 Use of Estimates

-The preparation of financial statements in compliance with U.S. GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities as of the balance sheet date, and the corresponding revenues and expenses for the periods reported.
+The preparation of financial statements in compliance with US GAAP requires management to make estimates and assumptions that affect the reported amount of assets and liabilities as of the balance sheet date, and the corresponding revenues and expenses for the periods reported.
 It also requires management to exercise judgment in applying the Company’s accounting policies.
 In the future, actual experience may differ from these estimates and assumptions.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to these condensed consolidated financial statements are the application of the going concern assumption, and determining the fair value of share-based payments, income tax provisions, write-down of inventories to net realizable value, and warrant valuations.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to these unaudited condensed consolidated financial statements are the application of the going concern assumptions, determining the fair value of share-based payments, income tax provisions, write-down of inventories to net realizable value, and the assumptions used in the determination of research & development accruals.

 Actual results could differ from those estimates.